hckdrkmx/validaCurp-client/README.md

 ## 2. Installation

-You can install this project via composer with the following commands:
+You can install this library via composer by following this command:

 ```bash
   composer require multiservicios-web/valida-curp